brianchege2k/project-1/README.md

 ### Project By; Brian Chege Njuguna

-This website uses dummyJson API to get product info
+This website uses dummyJson API to get product info: